 price drop in August 2013.

 The second oldest of the well established power meter options, Powertaps have gone through several generations of development.
 As a hub/wheel based meter they are unique, and that in itself provide both flexibility (easy to swap a wheel across bikes) and a restriction (people do tend to have different training and racing wheels).
 Users can self validate calibration with no additional hardware/software, but a user cannot change a Powertap's calibration.
 The Powertap is probably the easiest of the established power meters to use, although none of them are overly difficult.
 As with Quarq, users outside of North America will need to check quality of their local support through local distributors.
-A recent significant price drop makes Powertap an even more attractive option.
+A significant price drop in August 2013 made Powertap an even more attractive option.

 Review - dcrainmaker